maths/moodle-qtype_stack/doc/en/Authoring/Feedback.md

 # Feedback

-The purpose of STACK is to assess student's answers to mathematical questions, and on the basis of the properties we establish to assign _feedback_.
+The purpose of STACK is to assess students' answers to mathematical questions, and on the basis of the properties we establish to assign _feedback_.

-* **Formative assessment** is to support and inform students' learning.
+* _Formative assessment_ is to support and inform students' learning.
-  Feedback here could be _qualitative_, e.g. written comments tailored to the student's answer.
+  Feedback here could be _qualitative_, e.g. written comments tailored to the student's answer and designed to help them improve their performance on the task.
-* **Summative assessment** is to establish the achievement of the student.
+* _Summative assessment_ is to establish the achievement of the student.
   In mathematics, summative feedback is most often _quantitative_,  either a mark or a percentage.
-* **Evaluative assessment** is to measure the effectiveness of the teaching or the assessment of students.
+* _Evaluative assessment_ is to measure the effectiveness of the teaching or the assessment of students.
 Such assessments could have quality enhancement or quality audit functions.
   See [reviewing](Reviewing.md).
-The ability to automatically generate data about an individual student or across a cohort is one particular strength of CAA, allowing regular, detailed and accurate evaluative assessment.
+The ability to automatically generate data about an individual student or across a cohort is one particular strength of CAA, potentially enabling regular, detailed evaluative assessment.

-In STACK there is a complete separation between two important components.
+In STACK multi-part questions there is a complete separation between two important components.

 1. a list of [inputs](Inputs.md)
 2. a list of [potential response trees](Potential_response_trees.md)